 Consider cloud computing: cloud computing allows multiple nodes to interact on a single database.
 These nodes don’t have to hold their own private copy of this database.

 Ethereum — and blockchain technology generally — mandates the inverse.
 All nodes have to hold a copy of Ethereum’s blockchain.
 As of April 2020, running a full Ethereum archive node requires 4TB of space.
 By comparison, laptops typically offer 256GB, 512GB, or at most 1TB of internal storage.

 Further, Ethereum nodes receive constant updates with the latest “state” of the Ethereum blockchain.
-Because nodes are distributed around the world, blockchains have high latency (latency is the amount of time it takes for data to move through the network).
+Because nodes are distributed around the world, blockchains tend to have high latency (the amount of time it takes for data to move through the network).

-Ethereum is – therefore – a really slow decentralized computer.
-It takes a while for every node to process every transaction: Ethereum maxes out at about 20 transactions per second, while Visa can process over 1,500 transactions per second.
+Therefore, Ethereum is a relatively slow decentralized computer.
+It takes a while for every node to process every transaction: Ethereum maxes out at about 20 transactions per second.
+By comparison, Visa can process over 1,500 transactions per second.

 Combined, Ethereum’s size and transaction speed make it difficult to scale.
-For perspective, consider again that Cryptokitties currently comprises 10% of all transactions on Ethereum’s blockchain.
-This is not a problem in and of itself, but this traffic is slowing down the Ethereum blockchain generally (although Bitcoin’s blockchain remains significantly slower, with higher transaction fees).
+For perspective, consider again that, at one time, CryptoKitties comprised over 10% of all transactions on Ethereum’s blockchain.
+This was not a problem in and of itself, but this traffic slowed down the Ethereum blockchain generally.

 Another one of the largest concerns is the immense environmental impact of PoW blockchains.
 As of April 2021, the annualized carbon footprint of the Ethereum network alone is 17.6 megatonnes of CO2 — comparable to the carbon footprint of Guatemala — while it consumes over 37 terawatt-hours of electricity, which is comparable to the power consumption of Bulgaria, per Digiconomist.